thunderstore-io/thunderstore-ui/README.md

 To upgrade Storybook when it informs you about new version being available, run the given `npx sb@latest upgrade` command in `apps/storybook` directory.

+### Chromatic

+[Chromatic](https://www.chromatic.com/docs/) is used as a part of CI pipeline.
+It hosts Storybook, and detects visual changes to any stories.
+These changes needs to be reviewed before a related PR can be merged.
+The workflow is:

+1. Commit and push the changes as usual. `storybook-chromatic.yml` Action builds and uploads a new version of our Storybook to Chromatic.
+Note that this step only fails if there's error building or uploading the Storybook - any changes to components are not important at this point.
+2. Create a PR as usual.
+3. If there were visual changes, GitHub will show a pending action: _"UI Tests Pending — 10 changes must be accepted as baselines."_ Clicking the *Details* link will take you to Chromatic, where you must review and either accept or reject the changes.
+The PR can't be merged before the changes are accepted.

+`yarn workspace @thunderstore/storybook chromatic` can be used to manually upload a Storybook to Chromatic, but this seems unnecessary since we have it automated.
+To use the manual method, `CHROMATIC_PROJECT_TOKEN` env variable needs to be set (in the repo it's stored as a Secret for Actions).

 ## Docker

 The provided `Dockerfile` can be used to run the Next.js production server, e.g: